kennyhei/rhf-wizard/README.md

 ### Saving form values in sessionStorage

-If you want form fields to persist e.g. between page refreshes, you can use `sessionStorage` to your advantage. `react-hook-form-step-wizard` doesn't offer solution out of the box but here's one way you can implement the logic:
+If you want form fields to persist e.g. between page refreshes, you can use `sessionStorage` to your advantage. `rhf-wizard` doesn't offer solution out of the box but here's one way you can implement the logic:

 ```js
 function getStepInitialValues(stepId) {